hadryphern/Chaotic-Dimensions/docs/OreSpawnTerrariaProgression.md

 - Chaotic Dimensions keeps its own endgame identity.
 - Most OreSpawn boss pages become elite mobs or natural minibosses in Terraria.
 - Only the biggest Apex OreSpawn encounters stay as full bosses with music, presentation, and progression weight.
-- Ant, termite, and butterfly travel should now move toward literal dimension travel via subworlds rather than temporary expedition regions.
+- Ant, termite, and butterfly travel should eventually return as real dimension travel, but the final architecture is still undecided.

 ## Core adaptation rules